williampayne23/notes/Physics/B2/Symmetry and Relativity.md

 ### Proper Time and Proper length

 It's useful when coordinates can be transformed depending on your rest frame to define some proper intervals.
 By that I mean when length and time can contract and dilate we need to know what we're talking about when we say 2m away or 10 minutes ago.
 Here Proper Time and Proper Length are useful they are defined in the rest frame of the object.
-Thus the proper length of a spaceship is the length of the spaceship in it's own restframe.
+Thus the proper length of a spaceship is the length of the spaceship in it's own rest frame.
 Similarly the half-life of a muon is defined in that muons rest frame, it's proper time.
 A nice mathematical way to state this is:

 $$
 \frac{dt}{d\tau} = \gamma